-Centered at the intersection of marketing, design, and engineering, the ever-evolving role of the product manager has emerged as a stand-alone business function within tech organizations.
-These “mini CEOs” are not only tasked with satisfying core business functions, but must also bring emotion and ingenuity to digital experiences built with nothing more than 0s and 1s.
+As a “mini CEO,” product managers with technical skills are tasked with satisfying core business functions, while expected to bring emotion and ingenuity to digital experiences built with nothing more than 0s and 1s.

 Companies like Google prefer software development as a prerequisite for product managers.
-While you can certainly find PM opportunities that don’t require an engineering background, a good technical understanding will never hurt, so learning some software basics is one way to boost your PM application.
+While many PM opportunities don’t require engineering backgrounds, a good technical understanding doesn’t hurt.
+So, learning some software basics is one way to boost your PM application.

 Product managers are the decision-makers when it comes to user experience—and given the time-sensitivity often associated with user issues, PMs must be able to make the right decisions in short periods of time.

 But it’s not enough to make a fast decision.
-Companies want PMs who make the right decisions, and therefore look to fill PM roles with people who have a sharp mind for data, and who can translate that data into actionable recommendations.
+Companies want PMs who make the right decisions.
+They often fill roles with product managers who have sharp data skills.
+More importantly, people who can translate data into actionable recommendations.

 Many companies look for technical PMs, but good design sense is an increasingly crucial skill as companies realize the importance of design to a great user experience.

-In an era of shorter development cycles, better access to data, and “fail fast” company cultures, product managers are expected to approach challenges as experiments, with the outcome of each experiment leading to better user experiences.
+In an era of shorter development cycles, better access to data, and “fail fast” company cultures, companies expect product managers to approach challenges as experiments.
+The goal of each experiment is better user experiences.

-People management is at the heart of every PM role.
-From ensuring that designers and engineers are working on the highest-priority tasks to keeping secondary stakeholders such as legal, quality, operations, and data teams well aware of product changes, product managers must be on top of all team functions.
+People management skills are at the heart of every product manager role.
+They must be on top of all team functions.
+PMs must ensure designers and engineers are working on the highest-priority tasks.
+They also keep secondary stakeholders such as legal, quality, operations, and data teams aware of product changes.

-Given product managers sit between a number of crucial business functions, it’s no surprise that the skills a successful PM needs are highly diverse.
-From technical savvy to user empathy, each day in the life of a PM is guaranteed to be wildly different, but those who can master a balance of the above six skills will be crucial to any organization they work with.
+Given product managers sit between a number of crucial business functions, it’s no surprise the skills a successful PM needs are highly diverse.
+From technical savvy to user empathy, each day in the life of a PM is guaranteed to be wildly different.
+Those who master a balance of the above six skills are crucial to any organization.